Wildlife

 Fast ID cuedark gray-brown to black with black blotches

-Arizona rangeCentral mountains of Arizona, extending from the Colorado River in the northwest, along the Mogollon Rim, through the White Mountains, and into the Pinaleño, Galiuro, Santa Catalin
+Arizona rangeCentral mountains from the Colorado River area through the Mogollon Rim and White Mountains, plus southeastern ranges including the Pinaleño, Galiuro, and Santa Catalina

 9. Rock Rattlesnake